EricMTodd/facets_of_ruby/README.md

 Chapters 1 - 6 are contained in hello_world.rb.

-Chapter: 7
+Chapter: 8
-Section: 7.5 - A Few Things to Try
+Section: 8.0 - Arrays and Iterators
-Page: 49
+Page: 51